meteorshowers/X-StereoLab/README.md

 }

 ### Introduction
-I implement the real-time  stereo model according to the   XXX   model in pytorch
+I implement the real-time  stereo model according to the   StereoNet   model in pytorch.
+The speed can reach 30FPS with top performance.
+The speed can reach 60FPS with lower performance.
 | Method |EPE_all on sceneflow dataset |EPE_all on kitti2012 dataset|EPE_all on kitti2015 dataset|
 |:---|:---:|:---:|:---:|
 |ours(16X multi)| 1.32| *** |*** |
 | Reference[1]| 1.525 | ***  |***  |

+### License

+Our code is released under MIT License (see LICENSE file for details).

 ### Installaton

+pytorch0.4

 ### Usage

+run main8Xmulti.py

 ### Updates

+*finetune the performance beating the original paper.

 ### To do

+*optimize the inference speed

+### pretrain model

+* coming soon.

+### Thanks

+*Thanks to  <a href="https://github.com/samehkhamis"> Sameh Khamis' help